pavlarsen/Final_Project/README.md

 ## Data Preprocessing
 All the databases we used needed to be cleaned and transformed before being loaded into SQL.
 Thus, we loaded each of them into Google Colab Notebooks (look for the "data_preprocessing" notebooks in this repository) in order to perform this preprocessing.
 For each of the tables, we dropped the rows and columns we wouldn't use, checked for NaN and null values, as well as the data types for each column.
-After this, we transformed our tables into three separate CSV files: "Country_Codes.csv", "Migrant_Population_Final.csv" and "Country_Data_Final.csv"
+After this, we transformed our tables into three separate CSV files: "Country_Codes.csv", "Migrant_Population_Final.csv" and "Country_Data_Final.csv".

 ---